Why is my money being held in reserve?

 - Whether your account has an elevated number of customer claims and disputes

 - Whether you’re selling products or services in advance (preselling orders)

 Reserves may be a necessity throughout your relationship with PayPal.
 Preventing reserves isn’t always possible, and depending on your industry and your credit history, you might never be able to fully remove a reserve from your account.

-- Ship promptly and give your customers valid tracking information through PayPal, so they can keep tabs on their purchases and know when to expect delivery
+- Ship promptly and give your customers valid tracking information through PayPal, so they know when to expect delivery.

 - Monitor your buyer complaint rates regularly and try to keep complaint rates below 1% of your sales.

 - Avoid long refund times, which can lead to complaints from unsatisfied customers.